USA

 Tempo & Phrasing in Singing

-Inaijsa taught 26 days ago
+Inaijsa taught about 2 months ago

 LipstickLocs&Lyrics conducted a vocal lesson with an individual from Raleigh, concentrating on vocal volume control.
 The lesson focused on exercises designed to build abdominal engagement and achieve consistent sound production without heavy reliance on breath.
 The learner practiced lip and tongue ovals and volume rungs, applying these techniques to a song verse.
 Homework was assigned, requiring practice three times a week, and a tools list for vocal exercises was provided.
 The instructor plans to continue working on breath control and volume in future lessons.